-Management has considered climate-related matters in preparing the financial statements which may be material with respect to the most significant judgements and estimates that management has made.
+Management has considered climate-related matters in preparing the consolidated financial statements which may be material with respect to the most significant judgements and estimates that management has made.

-This assessment has concluded that at present, there is no material impact on the business, its assets and liabilities that are effected .
+This assessment has concluded that at present, there is no material impact on the business, its assets and liabilities that are effected.
 In reaching this conclusion management has considered:

-- The exiting of the crystal production business which commenced in 2019 and the following regeneration of the area occupied by the factory; - The refurbishment policy of the groups investment properties that has been updated to be carbon neutral;

-- The groups key assets are not located in areas experiencing extreme weather conditions requiring additional expenditure to secure the asset value; - There are no liabilities, contingent or otherwise in the group that need to be recorded as a result of climate change.
+- The exiting of the crystal production business which commenced in 2019 and the following regeneration of the area occupied by the factory; - The refurbishment policy of the Group's investment properties that has been updated to be carbon neutral; - The Group's key assets are not located in areas experiencing extreme weather conditions requiring additional expenditure to secure the asset value; - There are no liabilities, contingent or otherwise in the Group that need to be recorded as a result of climate change. - The Group has started to invest in energy efficiency improvements through the installation of solar panels at certain properties in Budapest generating 50 kilowatt hours of clean energy.
+This has continued into 2024 where the Group's largest property will complete the installation of solar panels with the capacity to generate 220 kilowatt hours.
+Further such investments will be made in future years as the Group focuses on improvements in its overall carbon footprint.